-Let me conclude by telling you that we will support you on your path and help you make the best out of your drive, your interests, your passion.
+Let me conclude by telling you that we will support you on your path and help you make the best out of your drive, your interests and your passion.
 Your task, dear students, is to learn how to argue, to struggle and to strike deals around solutions that you firmly believe will help the common good.
 You will work hard, you will have to handle the pressure of discomfort and uncertainty, and you might also be overwhelmed at times.
-But we are confident that you will leave a footprint in the world.
-In fact, moving to action is often the best way forward once you have carefully weighted your options.
-In all that, you are never alone here at the Hertie School.